Key Quote

 GLOBAL WEALTH DISPARITY

-The poem reflects the globalised economy in which luxury goods are produced by workers in developing countries for consumers in wealthy nations.
+The poem reflects the globalisedglobalised — Operating on a worldwide scale; interconnected across national borders economy in which luxury goods are produced by workers in developing countries for consumers in wealthy nations.
 The jewellery maker represents millions of artisans worldwide whose skill generates enormous profits they will never share.
-Parker draws attention to the invisible labour behind consumer goods — the human stories concealed by brand names and price tags.
+Parker draws attention to the invisible labourinvisible labour — Work that is essential but unrecognised and undervalued behind consumer goods — the human stories concealed by brand names and price tags.

 GHANAIAN & ENGLISH HERITAGE

 Louisa Adjoa Parker is of English and Ghanaian heritage.
 Ghana has a rich tradition of gold craftsmanship dating back centuries, yet the country was exploited by European colonial powers for its mineral wealth.
-The poem can be read as an exploration of how colonial economic structures persist in the modern world — African artisans still create wealth that flows outward to former colonial powers, a form of neo-colonialism (new forms of colonial exploitation).
+The poem can be read as an exploration of how colonial economic structures persist in the modern world — African artisans still create wealth that flows outward to former colonial powers, a form of neo-colonialismneo-colonialism — The continuation of colonial exploitation through economic rather than political control.

 Key Words